 426 Thompson Street

-The Population Studies Center has an opening for a postdoctoral fellow sponsored by the National Institute on Aging (NIA).
-This position is available immediately, with a start date no later than January 1, 2018.
-Applicants must have a Ph.D. in demography, public health, or one of the social sciences (e.g., sociology, economics, psychology) at the starting date.
+The Population Studies Center at the University of Michigan expects to have an opening for a postdoctoral fellow, sponsored by the National Institute on Aging (NIA).
+This position will start on or about September 1, 2018.
+Applicants must have a Ph.D. in demography, public health, or one of the social sciences (e.g., sociology, economics, psychology) by the starting date.

 Applicants for the NIA position do not need to have a background in aging research (although it is desirable), however they must propose an aging-related research project which focuses on the health of the elderly or near-elderly population as part of their application.

 Selection will be based on scholarly potential and compatibility with the interests of a faculty mentor.
 When considering applicants we will take into consideration current NIH guidelines with respect to the scope of the research the Institute supports.
 The NIH guidelines can be viewed here:

 Fellows devote most of their time to independent research, but may also take selected courses and/or teach on a light-load basis.
 Positions offer exceptional opportunity for collaboration with staff of the Population Studies Center and Survey Research Center on major projects in the U.S. and overseas.

 Term of appointment will be for two years, contingent on continued funding.
 Stipend will be commensurate with experience, based on levels mandated by NIH.
 Fellowships sponsored by NIA are funded by the Federal government and are therefore restricted to U.S. Citizens and Permanent Residents.
 Applicants must be Citizens or Permanent Residents of the United States at the time of application.

 Screening of applications will continue until the position is filled, with full consideration being given to those applications that are complete as of January 8, 2018.

 - Letter of application

 - Curriculum vitae (which must include citizenship status on the first page)